post04/server-guard/README.md

 - DetectRaids: Boolean option that chooses rather the bot will punish a user because of another user being punished with their username and/or the user will be punished for an influx of users joining with their name, this can be configured with the BotLimit and JoinTime option.

 # Notice
-This is a WIP meaning not everything is done and updates will come in the future.\
 **Please use this with membership screening on with Email and Phone verification required.**\
-If you want to add more emojis, they must be 60x60 or it will look weird.
+If you want to add more emojis, they must be 60x60 and contain more than 2 colors.